-While warts are typically easy to differentiate from other skin conditions, such as acne and rosacea, determining which type of wart you have requires the expertise of a Gainesville dermatologist.
-Here’s a quick list of the most common types of warts patients are diagnosed with.
+While warts are typically easy to differentiate from other types of common skin conditions, such as acne and rosacea, determining the type of wart requires the expertise of experienced dermatologists in Gainesville.
+There is a wide range of warts which may be contracted through the virus, but the following includes the most common types of warts.

-Common warts are generally found on fingers, hands, knees and toes.
+Common warts are generally found on fingers, hands, knees, and toes and may spread to other areas upon contact.
 They feature a rough, grainy texture and rounded top.
-Common warts contrast in color from surrounding skin and are usually light or ashy gray in color.
+Common warts contrast in color from surrounding skin — they have an ashy gray tone.

 Plantar warts most commonly grow on soles of the feet.
 They appear as small, hard bumps, often with little black dots on them.
-Unlike other types of warts, plantar warts grow into your skin, not out of your skin.
-Plantar warts can make walking uncomfortable.
+Unlike other types of warts, plantar warts grow into the skin, not out from the skin and they can make walking and running uncomfortable.

 Filiform warts appear as thin, long threads of calloused skin.
-These warts usually affect the face, especially near the eyes and other mucous membranes.
-Filiform warts are typically the same color as the surrounding skin.
+As these warts usually affect the face, especially near the eyes and other mucous membranes, they are commonly called facial warts.
+Filiform warts are the same color and tone as the surrounding skin.

-Water warts, commonly knowns as molluscum contagiosum, are a highly contagious type of wart that affect children.
-Highly contagious, they are often contracted from exposure to infected playmates by direct skin to skin contact as well as by playing in swimming pools.
-They appear as small flesh-colored or pink bumps and are commonly found on the face, neck, arms and abdomen.
+Water warts, commonly knowns as molluscum contagiosum, are a highly contagious type of wart that affects children.
+They are often contracted from exposure to infected playmates by skin contact or through swimming pools.
+This type of wart often appears as pink bumps which are located on the skin on the face, the neck, the torso, and the arms.